clj/kom/README.md

 * `fields` (optional):
     * Define one or more additional fields to expose to KiCad, or redefine the default fields
     * Default fields are: PK, IPN, Name, Keywords, Description, Symbols, Footprints
+    * Both PK and IPN can be used in the `key` setting in the kicad_dbl file (see below.).
+However when IPN is used, it is recommended that ["Allow duplicate IPN" setting](https://docs.inventree.org/en/latest/settings/global/#main-settings) in InvenTree is set to false.

 If you need to reconfigure a table, simply `DROP TABLE ____` and recreate it with the desired options.